Blog/Ultimate Guide to French Press Coffee for Businesses/French Press Coffee Setup for Offices: A Complete Guide 2026

 • A compost bin for used grounds

 Arrange items in a logical workflow: grinder → press → hot water → timer → mugs.
 Label everything clearly.
+Consider adding a small chalkboard with brewing instructions.

 Step 5: Train Employees